Skip to content

 • Fair comparisons: If your business offers multiple pricing plans, present them objectively instead of using design tricks to steer users toward a specific option.

 Consent and privacy management should be simple and straightforward.
-Your website visitors should never feel overwhelmed by complex or confusing privacy settings.
+Your website visitors should never feel overwhelmed by complex or confusing privacy settings, and following a privacy by design approach is always a good idea.

 Here’s how you can simplify consent and privacy settings: